OXIDprojects/passwordpolicy/README.md

 Do you like to use this project in a commercial project in a live environment?
 Better request profession support which may include depending on the contract:

+- feature implementation
 - free updates
 - installation support
-- feature implementation
 - bug fixes

-Please contact professional-services@oxid-esales.com to get a offer.
+Please contact professional-services@oxid-esales.com to get an offer.

 ## Installation